MinderooFoundation/OceanOmics-OpenData/aws-public-data.md

 The structure of the data follows the [GenomeArk structure](https://genomeark.s3.amazonaws.com/index.html).

-One folder per species with the accepted Latin name,
+One folder per species with the accepted scientific name,
 this folder contains samples in the form of Tree of Life IDs (ToLID), then several folders containing genome assembly and sequencing data: